KaungHtetSan21/kaunghtetsan_portfolio/README.md

 ## 👋 About Me
 Hi!
 I'm **Kaung Htet San**, a Computer Science graduate from the **University of Computer Studies, Hinthada**.
 I’m passionate about **Python, Django**, and creating efficient backend systems that connect design and logic seamlessly.
-This portfolio project represents my journey from university learning to professional software development readiness.
+This portfolio represents my journey from university learning to professional software development readiness.

 ---